-SUMMARY: Removes a requirement that licensees of the Contractors State License Board (CSLB or Board) be licensed at all times during the performance of a contract in order to bring or maintain an action to recover compensation owed to them for performance of the contract.
-Permits a contractor to bring action against a party for compensation for work conducted while the contractor's license was valid as long as the contractor was licensed at the time the contract was executed.
-Limits the period for which a consumer may bring action to recover compensation paid to a contractor to the portion paid while the contractor was unlicensed.
+DIGEST: This bill removes a requirement that contractors be licensed by the Contractors State License Board (CSLB or Board) at all times during performance of a contract in order to bring or maintain an action to recover compensation owed to them for performance of the contract.
+This bill permits a contractor to bring action against a party for compensation for work conducted while the contractor's license was valid if the contractor was licensed at the time the contract was executed.
+This bill limits the period for which a consumer may bring action to recover compensation paid to an unlicensed contractor.